selfcommunity/api-docs/source/includes/authentication/_jwt.md

 The Signature of the token base64 encodes the header and payload, then includes the API Secret within the HMACSHA256 algorithm to securely sign the entire package.

-The signature is used to verify the message wasn't changed along the way, and, in the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is.
+The signature is used to verify the message wasn't changed along the way and it can also verify that the sender of the JWT is who it says it is.

 **Putting all together**